 AdWords provides help with banner ad design, offering a large range of various banner ad sizes, templates, and tips on banner ad best practices so all advertisers can make great banner ads.

 You don’t have to set up all your banner ads for remarketing campaigns, but we recommend putting in the effort to experiment with remarketing.
 Advertisers are usually shocked by the hefty conversion rates for remarketing campaigns – give it a try!
+Check out these banner ads examples for inspiration.

 This new generation of improved banner ads means great things for advertisers, especially considering the popularity of images these days.
 Pinterest is a great example, showing the insatiable hunger users have for image-based content.
 Some of the most popular Pinterest images feature a single colorful image with a simple line of text that could easily be mistaken for a good banner ad.